-Prepare reports to be presented to the Board.

-Serve as a source of ready advice on operating and personnel matters.

-The Bylaws and Charters Committee will execute the following functions:
+Clarify and articulate CFL’s governance structure within the bylaws and charters, including the roles and responsibilities of the Board, officers, committees, and members.

-Proposes amendments to the bylaws or charters to address emerging issues, organizational growth, or changes in strategy in collaboration with the President and CEO.
+Annually review and propose amendments to the bylaws or charters to address emerging issues, organizational change, or changes in strategy in collaboration with the President and CEO.

-Review the Board and Board committee structure, charters, processes and practices to be in alignment with the bylaws.

-Recommend revised bylaws to the Board for approval at the September Board meeting.
+Recommend revised bylaws and charters to the Board for approval at the September Board meeting.

-Ensures that the bylaws and charters comply with relevant laws and regulations, including nonprofit law, corporate law, and any other applicable legal requirements.
+Ensure that the bylaws and charters comply with relevant laws and regulations, including nonprofit law, corporate law, and any other applicable legal requirements.

-Clarify and articulate CFL’s governance structure within the bylaws and charter, including the roles and responsibilities of the Board, officers, committees, and members.

-Ensure that the bylaws and charter accurately reflect CFL’s mission, values, and operational practices.
-The committee helps to align CFL’s governance framework with its strategic objectives.

-Ensure charters contain required information for assistance with and in alignment with good governance.

-Revise charters and submit final drafts to the Board Chair by September 1.
-The Chair submits to the Executive Committee for review at the September Executive Committee meeting.
-The Executive Committee submits to the Board for approval at a September meeting.

-The Compensation Committee will execute the following functions:
+Serve as a source of strategic insight on major personnel or organizational matters that have governance implications.

-Ensures that compensation practices comply with relevant laws and regulations, such as tax laws, employment laws, and regulations regarding executive compensation.
+Ensure that any compensation policies comply with relevant laws and regulations, such as tax laws and employment laws.

-Review the President and CEO recommendations for staff salary levels and benefits in preparation of the annual budget to ensure that compensation practices are fair and equitable across the organization.
-Assessing pay disparities, considering the pay ratio between executives and other employees, and promoting internal fairness.

-Suggest revisions in the recommendations to the President and CEO.
+Review the President and CEO recommendations for salary and benefit tiers and provide feedback for consideration in the development by the President and CEO of the budget he proposes to the Board of Directors.
+Responsible for determining the compensation packages for the President and CEO.

-Recommend staff salary tier levels to the Finance Committee and Board for inclusion in the annual budget.

-The Human Resources Committee will execute the following functions:

-Develop and review the CFL’s strategic HR plan (including workforce planning, talent management, succession planning, and organizational culture initiatives), ensuring that it supports CFL’s long-term goals and objectives.

-Provide guidance on strategies to attract, retain, and motivate a high-quality workforce.

-Review recruitment practices, onboarding processes, and retention strategies to ensure they are competitive and effective.

-Review and provide input on CFL’s HR policies and practices to ensure they are effective, up-to-date, and aligned with CFL’s goals.

-Ensure that CFL fosters a positive work environment and organizational culture.
+Provide oversight to ensure that CFL leadership fosters a positive work environment and organizational culture.

-Reviews HR metrics and reports (data on employee turnover, engagement, diversity, and performance) to monitor the effectiveness of HR practices and identify areas for improvement.
+Review HR metrics and reports (data on employee turnover, engagement, , and performance) to monitor the overall health of the organization and ensure alignment with strategic goals.

 Provide guidance on HR-related aspects of organizational change, such as reduction in force, restructuring, or changes in leadership.

-Advises the Board of Directors on HR-related issues and provides recommendations for Board action, particularly in areas related to executive compensation, succession planning, and major HR policy changes.
+Advise the Board of Directors on HR-related issues and provide recommendations for Board action, particularly in areas related to executive compensation, succession planning, and major HR policy changes.

-Conducts an annual performance evaluation of the President and CEO and reports the results to the Executive Committee.
+Conduct an annual performance evaluation of the President and CEO and report the results to the Board of Directors.

+Review and approve key Human Resources policies following consideration of recommendations from the President and CEO to ensure alignment with CFL’s mission, values, and compliance requirements.

-Receives information from the President and CEO about new Human Resources policies and Human Resource policies that need revision.
+Receive informational updates from the President and CEO on important HR regulations or procedures for situational awareness and strategic alignment.

-Receives reports from the President and CEO annually or as needed, items such as, but not limited to, confirmation of completion of staff evaluations, recurring issues resulting from Exit Interviews, extensive revisions of job descriptions or titles, revisions of the organizational chart, and employee employment and separation.
+Receive summary reports from the President and CEO annually or as needed, highlighting key workforce trends and organizational shift to support strategic oversight and ensure alignment with organizational priorities.
+Examples of topics for the summary reports include completion of staff evaluations, notable themes from exit interviews, and significant structural or staffing changes.